Can LLMs Express Personality Across Cultures? Introducing CulturalPersonas for Evaluating Trait Alignment

 \subsection{Role of Cultural Priming in Trait Expression}

+In our experiments, models are given a persona prompt with country information and cultural norms (see \S\ref{sec:dist_generation}) to guide their interpretation of personality questions.
+Simpler prompts such as \textit{``You are someone from \{country\}''} were also tested, but yielded little improvement (Appendix~\ref{sec:simple_prompts_ablations}), motivating our use of richer persona descriptions.
+To isolate the effect of this cultural priming, we compare against a setting where models receive only the personality questions from \benchmark, without the contextual prompt.

-Finally, we isolate the impact of cultural priming via an ablation study.
-We remove cultural cues from prompts—excluding the country name and norm preamble—while retaining the scenario and question specification.
-As shown in Figure~\ref{fig:cultural_priming}, this significantly degrades alignment: average $W$s in Brazil rise by 31.2\%.
+As shown in Figure~\ref{fig:cultural_priming}, removal of cultural priming significantly degrades alignment: average Wasserstein distances in Brazil rise by 31.2\%.
 Traits like \textit{Agreeableness} and \textit{Extraversion} show the largest drops, with models reverting to neutral, moderate expressive language.

 For example, in a team feedback scenario—\textit{``A colleague has just presented a project.
-You are asked to provide feedback.''}—the unprimed model gives a direct and neutral response: \textit{``Your points were good, but I don't think this section should be here.
+You are asked to provide feedback.''}—the unprimed model gives a direct and neutral response in OEG setting: \textit{``Your points were good, but I don't think this section should be here.
 Instead, you should move it to when you are discussing x.''} However, when primed with information about Japan and its norms of collective harmony and group cohesion, the same model instead says: \textit{``Thank you for your presentation.
 If you'd like, I have some feedback to improve your flow.
 We can discuss privately.''}\footnote{More examples included in Appendix.}